glynnbird/nosqlimport-mongodb/README.md

 # nosqlimport-mongodb

-A module for [nosqlimport](https://www.npmjs.com/package/nosqlimport) that allows data to be published to CouchDB or Cloudant.
+A module for [nosqlimport](https://www.npmjs.com/package/nosqlimport) that allows data to be published to MongoDB.

 ## Installation